-CH104 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr/wk, 5 cr.
+CH104 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr /wk, 5 cr.

 Focuses on general chemistry with emphasis on the applications of chemical principles to the life sciences.
 Designed for Nursing, Dental Hygiene, EMT, and other Allied Health students who plan to pursue careers in the health science professions.
-Topics include structure and properties of matter; energy; atomic structure and bonding; gas laws; chemical reactions.
+Topics include structure and properties of matter; energy; atomic structure and bondings; gas laws; chemical reactions.
 First term of a three-term sequence dealing with the molecular basis for life.
-Prerequisite: completion or concurrent enrollment in, MTH095.
-F, W
+Prerequisite: MTH095.
+F, W, Sp

-CH105 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr/wk, 5 cr.
+CH105 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr /wk, 5 cr.

 Covers the molecular basis for life.
 Designed for Nursing, Dental Hygiene, EMT, and other Allied Health students who plan to pursue careers in the health science professions.
-Topics include solutions and colloids; reaction rates and equilibrium; acids and bases and their regulation in the body; saturated and unsaturated hydrocarbons; alcohols, ethers, aldehydes, ketones, carboxylic acids and esters, amines and amides.
-Second term of a threeterm sequence.
+Topics include solutions and colloids; reaction rates and equilibrium; acids and bases and their regulation in the body; saturated and unsaturated hydrocarbons; alcohols, ethers, aldehydes, ketones, carboxylic acids and esters, amins and amides.
+Second term of a three-term sequence.
 Prerequisite: CH104.
 W, Sp

-CH106 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr/wk, 5 cr.
+CH106 Chemistry for Allied Health 3 class, 2 lab and 1 recitation hr /wk, 5 cr.

 Covers the molecular basis for life.
 Designed for Nursing, Dental Hygiene, EMT, and other Allied Health students who plan to pursue careers in the health science professions.
 Topics include carbohydrates; lipids; proteins; enzymes, vitamins, and hormones; pathways of metabolism; and nucleic acids.
 Third term of a three-term sequence.
 Prerequisite: CH105.
 F, Sp

-CH110 Foundations of General, Organic and Biochemistry
+CH110 Foundations of General, Organic, and Biochemistry

-A one-term survey course of basic general, organic, and biochemistry designed to introduce the chemistry needed for understanding the functions of living organisms.
-Prerequisite: completion of, or concurrent enrollment in, MTH095.
-No previous background in chemistry is required.
+3 class, 2 lab and 1 recitation hr /wk, 5 cr.
+Presents a one-term survey course of basic general, organic, and biochemistry designed to introduce the chemistry needed for understanding the functions of living organisms.
+Prerequisite: MTH095.
 F, W, Sp, Su